whalderman/search-quality-rater-guidelines-tldr/docs/page-quality-rating-guideline/low-quality-pages.md

 If a page has multiple **Low** quality attributes, a rating lower than **Low** may be appropriate.

-## Lacking Expertise, Authoritativeness, or Trustworthiness (E-A-T)
+## Lacking Expertise, Authoritativeness, or Trustworthiness (E‑A‑T)

-**Low** quality pages often lack an appropriate level of E-A-T for the purpose of the page.
+**Low** quality pages often lack an appropriate level of E‑A‑T for the purpose of the page.
 Here are some examples:

 - The creator of the MC does not have adequate expertise in the topic of the MC, e.g. a tax form instruction video made by someone with no clear expertise in tax preparation.
 - The website is not an authoritative source for the topic of the page, e.g. tax information on a cooking website.
 - The MC is not trustworthy, e.g. a shopping checkout page that has an insecure connection.

 Note: Websites with user-generated content span the Page Quality rating spectrum.
-Please pay careful attention to websites that allow users to publish content with little oversight, such as social networking pages, video sharing websites, volunteer-created encyclopedias, article sharing websites, forums, etc. Depending on the topic, pages on these websites may lack E-A-T.
+Please pay careful attention to websites that allow users to publish content with little oversight, such as social networking pages, video sharing websites, volunteer-created encyclopedias, article sharing websites, forums, etc. Depending on the topic, pages on these websites may lack E‑A‑T.

-**Important**: The **Low** rating should be used if the page lacks appropriate E-A-T for its purpose.
+**Important**: The **Low** rating should be used if the page lacks appropriate E‑A‑T for its purpose.

 ## Low Quality Main Content